jlgaleazzi/Currency-Converter/README.md

 A currency converter that converts a user's selected base currency and outputs the equivalent money value of the exchange currency using the current day’s rate.

-The currents rates are fetched from(https://api.exchangeratesapi.io/latest?base=USD)
+The currents rates are fetched from <https://api.exchangeratesapi.io/latest?base=USD>

-It utilizes the money.js library to make the conversions [money.js]<http://openexchangerates.github.io/money.js/)>
+It utilizes the money.js library to make the conversions <http://openexchangerates.github.io/money.js/)>

  Clone this repository to you local machine to run the project locally you must have npm and node installed.

-### npm install
+### `npm install`
 then go the project directory and install using npm install

 to run the project use